MohAyman3600/FreeBSD-Lottery-Sheduling/README.md

 FreeBSD Lottery Scheduling

 ## Description
-The primary goal of this project is to modify the FreeBSD scheduler to uselottery scheduling rather than the current scheduler.
+The primary goal of this project is to modify the FreeBSD scheduler to use lottery scheduling rather than the current scheduler.

 ## Getting Started